-'An aggressive story': Cathy's interpretive panel.
+5:4: 'An aggressive story': Cathy's interpretive panel.

-In this discussion, I will focus primarily on the interpretations of the BNIM panel, setting these within a psychosocial context, to demonstrate how these differed radically from my own.
-However, in order to set the scene, I will initially explain my own responses to Cathy and my interpretations of her story, as well as connecting these to the narrative threads previously discussed in Chapter 4.
+In this discussion, I want to focus primarily on the interpretations of the BNIM panel, to demonstrate how these differed radically from my own, and to describe my reflexive struggle with this.
+However, in order to set the scene, I need to explain my own responses to Cathy and my interpretations of her story, as well as connecting these to the narrative threads previously discussed in Chapter 4.

-Throughout the methodological processes described in Chapter 3, I re-visited Cathy's narrative repeatedly.
+Throughout the process of transcription, BNIM analysis, transcript 'chunks', and later through the 'Listening Guide', I re-visited Cathy's narrative repeatedly.
 Each time I remained struck by the force of her telling, which had also impacted on me at the time of our meeting.
 As Hollway and Jefferson observe, 'first impressions contain much that eludes our conscious mind' (2000, p.
 46), and I had experienced Cathy as being helpful and open.
 Whilst she was also obviously angry, I could see both the pain of her narrative as well as her determination to tell it.

-This determination rendered the interview itself as part of her attempt to 'change things,' as she describes.
-Both the attempt to make meaning implicit in this, together with other sections of Cathy's narrative, pick up threads present in the other stories and in my own experience of Joe's death.
+This determination rendered the interview itself as part of her attempt to 'change things'.
+Both the meaning-making purposes implicit in this, and the other parts of Cathy's narrative, pick up threads present in the other stories and in my own experience of Joe's death.
 This is particularly significant in view of the 'unconscious dynamics' (Hollway & Jefferson, 2000) that I now see were present.
 Like me on the morning of Joe's death (see Chapter 1), Cathy was angry and yet struggling, as I myself was, to 'change things' and to help others.
-From working with her transcripts and the various interpretations over time, I now see that I identified with Cathy by transferring some of my own feelings onto her, whilst she in turn returned this by identifying with me as 'someone who had been through it' (Hollway & Jefferson, 2000).
+From working with her transcripts and the various interpretations over time, I now see that I identified with Cathy by transferring some of my own feelings onto her, whilst she in turn returned this by categorising me as like her, as 'someone who had been through it' (Hollway & Jefferson, 2000).

 These complex and initially unconscious identifications left me very protective of Cathy, who in so many ways reminded me of myself.
 I understood her story as primarily a 'cry for witness' (Frank, 1995, p.
-137) and I wanted to assist her with finding a voice that would succeed in 'changing things,' as she described.
+137), which linked to my research purpose of giving voice to the parents in my study.
 Hoggett argues that 'finding your voice' is for silenced and marginalised groups a task that is linked to audience and therefore not just a matter of being heard, but also of helping this audience 'learn to hear in new ways' (2000, p.
 115).
 I thought of Cathy's story with its powerful and sometimes hard to hear descriptions, such as those of Dylan's death 'and there's a separate self that's watching you watching your son die', as perfectly fitted for this purpose.
 It was this and my own unconscious relationship to her that I brought with me to the BNIM panel.